lndecastro/AI_Literacy/tempBook2/Module_6_Context_Engineering.md

 - In **Prompt Engineering**, we explored generative AI as a tool for creativity and analysis.
 - With **Custom GPTs**, you learn how to **design your own AI-powered assistants**.
-- With **Projects** and their equivalents, you experience how AI can become a **shared workspace**, helping you manage complexity while building your solution.
+- With **AI Workspaces** and their equivalents, you experience how AI can become a **shared workspace**, helping you manage complexity while building your solution.
 - Both features let you test assumptions, gather feedback, and iterate quickly with minimal cost.

-### Exercise 4: Personalized Assistants and Projects
+### Exercise 4: Personalized Assistants and AI Workspaces

 **Team Exercise**:

 1. Create a **Personalized Assistant** that supports your startup idea (e.g. a customer FAQ bot or investor Q&A assistant), your discipline (e.g. a personalized tutor) or your area within the company (e.g. a support bot).
-2. Set up a **Project** (or equivalent) to organize your startup/discipline/area research and documents.
+2. Set up an **AI Workspace** (or equivalent) to organize your startup/discipline/area research and documents.
 3. Compare across platforms: What worked best?
 What were the limitations?

 By mastering these extensions of the GenAI toolkit, you will learn not just to use AI, but to **engineer AI-powered solutions** — a critical step in building innovative solutions.